Fiberglass: Exposure

 People can be exposed to fiberglass in the workplace during its fabrication, installation or removal, by breathing it in, by skin contact, or by eye contact.

 Furthermore, in the manufacturing process of fiberglass, styrene vapors are released while the resins are cured.
 These are also irritating to mucous membranes and respiratory tract.

-The general population can get exposed to fibreglass from insulation and building materials or from fibers in the air near manufacturing facilities or when they are near building fires or implosions.
+The general population can get exposed to fiberglass from insulation and building materials or from fibers in the air near manufacturing facilities or when they are near building fires or implosions.
 The American Lung Association advises that fiberglass insulation should never be left exposed in an occupied area.
 Since work practices are not always followed, and fiberglass is often left exposed in basements that later become occupied, people can get exposed.
 No readily usable biological or clinical indices of exposure exist.

 Symptoms and signs, health effects

 Fiberglass will irritate the eyes, skin, and the respiratory system.
 Hence, symptoms can include itchy eyes, skin, nose, sore throat, hoarseness, dyspnea (breathing difficulty) and cough.
 Peak alveolar deposition was observed in rodents and humans for fibers with diameters of 1 to 2 μm.

 In animal experiments, adverse lung effects such as lung inflammation and lung fibrosis have occurred, and increased incidences of mesothelioma, pleural sarcoma, and lung carcinoma had been found with intrapleural or intratracheal instillations in rats.

-As of 2001, in humans only the more biopersistent materials like ceramic fibres, which are used industrially as insulation in high-temperature environments such as blast furnaces, and certain special-purpose glass wools not used as insulating materials remain classified as possible carcinogens (IARC Group 2B).
-The more commonly used glass fibre wools including insulation glass wool, rock wool and slag wool are considered not classifiable as to carcinogenicity to humans (IARC Group 3).
+As of 2001, in humans only the more biopersistent materials like ceramic fibers, which are used industrially as insulation in high-temperature environments such as blast furnaces, and certain special-purpose glass wools not used as insulating materials, remain classified as possible carcinogens (IARC Group 2B).
+The more commonly used glass fiere wools including insulation glass wool, rock wool and slag wool are considered not classifiable as to carcinogenicity to humans (IARC Group 3).

 In October 2001, all fiberglass wools commonly used for thermal and acoustical insulation were reclassified by the International Agency for Research on Cancer (IARC) as "not classifiable as to carcinogenicity to humans" (IARC group 3).
 "Epidemiologic studies published during the 15 years since the previous IARC monographs review of these fibers in 1988 provide no evidence of increased risks of lung cancer or mesothelioma (cancer of the lining of the body cavities) from occupational exposures during the manufacture of these materials, and inadequate evidence overall of any cancer risk."